 Are you looking for a way to strengthen your relationship?
 Consider praying together as a couple.
 It can be as simple as coming together to share a problem and quietly working to find a solution, or it can be an expression of gratitude to your partner for what they bring to you and your relationship.

-“Some find it too personal to open up and become vulnerable in front of their partner or are too ashamed to admit fallibility, or too proud to ask for help and guidance," says Reverend Kurt Winner.
-"But what earnest prayer provides is an open dialog between you about concerns in your lives, develops greater intimacy and understanding as a couple, and creates a sense of ease when speaking to your higher power."
+“Some find it too personal to open up and become vulnerable in front of their partner or are too ashamed to admit fallibility or too proud to ask for help and guidance," says Reverend Kurt Winner.
+"But what earnest prayer provides is an open dialog between you about concerns in your lives.
+[It] develops greater intimacy and understanding as a couple and creates a sense of ease when speaking to your higher power."

 Meet the Expert

 Kurt Winner is an ordained, non-denominational wedding minister with the All-Faiths Church of the Pacific Northwest in Oregon.
 Reverend Winner has married hundreds of couples in over 20 years of service to the community.
 Based only on love, the ministry welcomes all people and was one of the first to perform legal same-sex marriages in Oregon.

 Here, discover the benefits of praying as a couple, how to pray together, and 10 prayers to recite.